sweattep/ancient_quotes/README.md

 >And wretched is that for which they sold themselves, if they only knew.

 >And give the women their gifts graciously.
 But if they give up willingly to you anything of it, then take it in satisfaction and ease.

+>Never will I allow to be lost the work of [any] worker among you, whether male or female; you are of one another.

+>So those who emigrated or were evicted from their homes or were harmed in My cause or fought or were killed - I will surely remove from them their misdeeds

+>those who wronged pursued what luxury they were given